 (Update 2017 – There is now more reason than ever to leave the USA.
 I would encourage all my readers with the means to consider this carefully, subject to the caveats below.
 But if the Mueller investigation is undermined, then the rule of law has been undermined.
 And that would be the real canary in the coal mine.)

 There are many considerations here: one’s age, occupation, income, family status, foreign language abilities, potential destination, etc. Clearly moving to Central Africa would be unwise but what about moving to a country notably better in terms of happiness?
-One could consult the UN’s World Happiness Report where the US was ranked #17 and move to a happier country like Denmark or Sweden.
+One could consult the UN’s World Happiness Report where the US was ranked #17 and move to a happier country like Denmark or Norway or Sweden.

 But it isn’t that simple.
 If one didn’t speak the language of the destination country then one would be isolated.
 So for our purposes let’s consider English-speaking developed countries, the kind that a US citizen might reasonably consider like Canada, England, Australia or New Zealand.
 Suppose you were a young married couple with a newborn considering such a move and you could get a job transfer to one of these countries.
 Would it be wise to do so?

-In some respects it obviously would.
-The chances your child would be the victim of sexual assault or gun violence for example would drop dramatically.
+In some respects, it obviously would.
+The chances your child would be the victim of sexual assault or gun violence, for example, would drop dramatically.
 And if you were concerned about economic equality or a strong social safety net, all of the above countries would be more aligned with your values than in the USA’s “winner-take-all” society.
 Still, suppose you had to leave extended family in the move?
 Would it be worth it then?